tensorlayer/TensorLayer/docs/user/get_start_model.rst

   siamese_net = get_siamese_network([None, 784])

-For dynamic model, call the layer multiple time in forward function
+For dynamic model, you can call the layer multiple time in the forward function.

 .. code-block:: python